 Sustainability - a natural part of everything we do

-For us, sustainability is not an add-on but integral to our core business activities.
-We are always figuring out how to use natural resources more economically, to create lasting relationships with host communities, to increase the skills of the local labour force and make small businesses more resilient.
-We want everyone to gain from RA’s presence, not only our customers.
+For us, sustainability is not an add-on, but integral to our core business activities.
+We are continuously figuring out how to use natural resources more economically, to create lasting relationships with host communities, to increase the skills of the local labour force and help small businesses become more resilient.
+We want everyone to gain from RA’s presence including, of course, our customers.

 “To deliver immediate results and lasting change.”